-When planning your Budapest itinerary, don’t forget to include landmarks like Fisherman’s Bastion and the Hungarian Parliament Building, unique activities like street art hunting and Jewish history tours, museums, and cozy cafes.
+When planning your Budapest itinerary, don’t forget to include landmarks like Fisherman’s Bastion, the Great Synagogue, and the Hungarian Parliament Building, unique activities like street art hunting and Jewish history tours, museums, and cozy cafes.

 If it’s not your first time here, you know that Madrid has my heart and that it feels like a second home to me.